Art at uCity Square inspires discovery and promotes possibility.

-STEAM is alive and well in uCity Square!
-Visitors may be surprised to learn that in addition to the Science Center’s natural affinity for Science, Technology, Engineering and Math, there’s plenty of art throughout uCity Square.
+In addition to our affinity for Science, Technology, Engineering and Math, there’s plenty of art throughout uCity Square.
 It all began back in 1975, when the Science Center held a public forum on Art and Science.
 Since then, the Science Center has opened an art gallery, installed a number of permanent public art pieces and established rotating exhibits throughout uCity Square.

 3601 Market Street